Docs

 Create a context

 A context is a named set of tools for one job.
 Create one for design, another for support, another for code-review.
-For each, pick which of your connections it's allowed to use.
-The AI pointed at that context will see those tools and nothing else in your workspace.
+For each, pick which of your connections and skills it's allowed to use.
+The AI pointed at that context will see those tools and skills — and nothing else in your workspace.

 Every context gets its own stable link in the form: